universitytheater/utheater.github.io/_events/fall22.md

 date: 2022-09-26
 slug: fall
 events:
+    - title: TAPS Open House
+      description: >-
+        Join faculty and staff for an introduction to student-driven campus arts opportunities, how to major or minor in the program and what to expect in the year ahead.
+During this informal presentation, you’ll learn more about TAPS and each of the student organizations on the Performing Arts Roundtable, including University Theater.
+      time: 'Sep.
+22, 4pm'
+      location: 'Theater West, Logan Center'
     - title: Fall Auditions
       description: >-
         Come audition for *Romeo & Juliet*, *Marian, or The True Tale of Robin Hood*, and A Weekend of Workshops: *The Intruder* and *Perfect Match*!
 Those interested in